Fort Myers - Islands, Beaches and Neighborhoods

 Land lovers will have plenty of terrain to explore with Fort Myers and the surrounding area's 100+ miles of hiking and biking trails.
 With two communities designated as Bicycle Friendly by the League of American Bicyclists: Sanibel Island has 25 miles of easily accessible bike paths that meander through subtropical hammocks that lead to the J.N.
 “DING” Darling National Wildlife Refuge.
 Nearby Cape Coral boasts almost 100 miles of shared use bike lanes that connect to neighboring Matlacha and Pine Island, fishing villages that are adorned with historic cottages transformed into art galleries, waterfront eateries and shops.

 At the J.N.
-"DING" Darling National Wildlife Refuge, explore 7,600-acres home to 51 types of reptiles and amphibians, 32 mammal species, and more than 245 species of birds.
+"Ding" Darling National Wildlife Refuge, explore 7,600 acres, home to 51 types of reptiles and amphibians, 32 mammal species, and more than 245 species of birds.
 In North Fort Myers, Prairie Pine Preserve offers 20+ miles of friendly trails, including an ADA accessible loop, and an on-leash dog path.
-A must do is the Great Calusa Blueway Paddling Trail, 190 miles of paddling and kayaking trails and tributaries weaving through mangrove-lined estuaries and across open Gulf waters.
+A must-do is the Great Calusa Blueway Paddling Trail, 190 miles of paddling and kayaking trails and tributaries weaving through mangrove-lined estuaries and across open Gulf waters.
 This kayak and canoe excursion puts paddlers face-to-face with indigenous wildlife, foliage and shell mounds, offering a peek inside Old Florida, the way the indigenous Calusa experienced it.

 No discussion of the Fort Myers area would be complete without mentioning the beaches, numerous islands and coves, and endless opportunities for shelling - known to be some of the best in the world.
 Finding a stretch of unspoiled and unoccupied beach shouldn’t be hard to do.
 Just don’t forget your (biodegradable and eco-friendly) sunscreen!